BryantSteed/project-scc/scc-project-report.md

 Note that the label here is incorrect, **it should say O(V + E) for the theoretical**.
 Note that the theoretical constant and the empirical constant were the same.
 As you can see, my theoretical almost perfectly aligns with the empirical data.
 In the bar graph of constants, you can see that the curve is substantially flat, which indicates that O(V + E) is the correct order in this situation.

-Also, in the plot of runtimes, you can also see that the observed points miror the theoretical almost perfectly.
+Also, in the plot of runtimes, you can also see that the observed points mirror the theoretical almost perfectly.
 This went exactly according to plan just as I predicted.
 Noise in the graph could be attributable to temporary modifications in the runtime due to random performance mishaps.
 Another reason could be that when appending to a list, the underlying data structure often has to allocated a new array space in memory (at least that's how c++ vectors work) and copy everything over.

 ## Core